 Accommodations are basic, including room options with private and shared bathrooms starting as low as $49 per night it’s one of the cheapest hotel options in Tulum.

 Zen Serenity Resort: This Tulum hotel is all about wellness and holistic health.
 The rooms and spa at Zen Serenity Resort are all finished in pristine white décor and open right onto the white sandy beach.
 Kundalini, Ashtanga, Maja and Hatha yoga classes are all included in the rate, but the schedule changes all the time so be sure to ask when you arrive or email a few days in advance for the latest schedule.

 I hope this directory of hotels in Tulum that offer yoga has been helpful to you!
-If you’re curious about the best way to get around Tulum have a look here.
+Click here to read up on the best way to get around Tulum.
 I will strive to keep this Tulum yoga guide as up-to-date as possible.
-If you have an update or correction to this list, of if you are a hotel, operate Tulum yoga retreats and want to be added to the list simply email me at firstname.lastname@example.org with more information.
-Happy travels!
-Namaste!
+If you have an update or correction to this list, of if you are a hotel, operate Tulum yoga retreats and want to be added to the list simply email me at [email protected] with more information.
+Happy travels, and namaste!